kraskikrti/charlotte/README.md

 The WiFi device is always turned off at boot, and you need to enable it manually from the Mode tab of Charlotte interface.
 The WiFi cannot be used to connect to an existing network: it's instead automatically used to build an Access Point to wich you can connect using another device.
 This means you already need physical access the the device to be able to get remote control and access to the files.

 ## Install
-The easiest way to get Charlotte ready to work is to download the image for a RaspberryPi from our website (TODO), and write it on a new SD card (minimum requirement: 16GB).
+The easiest way to get Charlotte ready to work is to download the image for a RaspberryPi from our website (https://www.kraskikrti.net/charlotte/charlotte-os.7z), and write it on a new SD card (minimum requirement: 8GB).

 ## Update
 To update Charlotte, you first need to connect the device to a network using the ethernet cable.
 To update, you need to open a terminal (ssh connection) and run the following commands: